ARMmbed/mbed-os-tools/README.md

 # Testing

-All tests are contained within the `/test` directory.
+The `/test` directory contains all tests.
 You can run the tests with the following command:

 ```
 $ python setup.py test